 In a perfect world, any file you send, no matter the size, will arrive to the intended recipients in a reasonable amount of time.
 Unfortunately, that’s not the case, especially when dealing with raw video footage.
 The act of sending raw files is a job in it of itself and it requires careful planning.
 You need to consider:

 - How you will send the file (over the cloud, courier, parcel, etc.)?

 - The rate at which you will send and to how many people?

 Let’s go through it.

-When shooting high-quality video you are likely to produce very large raw files.
+When shooting high-quality video footage, you are likely to produce very large raw files.
 Before you kick off your on-set shoot, you should estimate how much footage you are likely to generate each day.
 Depending on the format, frame rate, and length you could have wildly different file size outputs.
-Here is a quick video file size calculator to make it easier to estimate your footage output: https://www.digitalrebellion.com/webapps/videocalc

 Need to Send or Receive RAW Files?